al-XLeMEsTRE/al-XLeMEsTRE/README.md

 - Positioning
 - Vertical stacking with z-index

-### Project 2: La Terracafe de Practicum
+### Project 2: Triple Ten [Coffee Shop]

-This is the second project of the Web Development program at Practicum.
+This is the second project of the Web Development program at Triple Ten.
 It was created using HTML and CSS, based on the design brief.

 **Project features**
 - Semantic HTML5